As a dog owner, you need to know about dog laws and your responsibilities to protect yourself and others around you.

 - Dogs with light coloured fur on their ears can get sunburnt.
 Ask your vet for advice on safe sunscreen.

-You can report a dog or animal welfare issue
+Report a dog or animal welfare issue

 If an animal dies in your house, you must make your own arrangements to dispose of it.
+You are allowed to bury pet animals.

 Control of Greyhounds Act (Northern Ireland) 1950